 - Rerouting orders that don’t meet dropship requirements to another distribution center when possible

-Not only can DOM logic detect orders that aren’t a good candidate to be drop shipped by big-box retailers, they can give your business another opportunity to route the order to the next best fulfillment location – all without manual intervention.
+Not only can DOM logic identify unable-to-fulfill orders, but brands can route the order to the next best fulfillment location – all without manual intervention.

 As dropshippers reserve and ship inventory, DOM systems update available-to-sell (ATS) inventory across all channels to prevent oversells and frustrated customers.